 Not because they are worried about what they might be told, but there’s no easy way to introduce the subject into a ‘business as usual’ conversation.

-An idea way to find out what a customer really thinks about you and your business is to ask a third party to talk to them, either face-to-face or over the telephone.
-This becomes a totally legitimate exercise when it is constructed as a client feedback or client project.
+An ideal way to find out what a customer really thinks about you and your business is to ask a third party to talk to them.
+This can either be face-to-face or over Zoom or the telephone.
+Feedback is a legitimate exercise when it is constructed as a client feedback or client project.

 Face-to-face -v- telephone interviews.
 Which is better?

-The short answer is that face-to-face is better.
+The short answer is in our experience, face-to-face is better (or via Zoom if meeting is not possible).
 Across the table the interviewer gets a much better feel for the responses because all of the communication elements are open to interpretation, not just the voice.
 The interviewer is better able to know when to dig deeper into an answer and those extra questions an dialogue often yield the piece of information that the client considers a ‘nugget’ and provides a real opportunity to develop and deepen the existing relationship.

 Face-to-face interviews are more expensive and they take longer to undertake.
 The value and location of the client is often a determining factor.
 The increasing use of online meeting platforms allows for a best of both worlds solution.

-- A demonstration that a client is important to your business and that you value their opinion of the service you provide.
+- It shows your client they are important to your business and that their opinion matters.

 - An opportunity to show client care is important by tweaking your service in response to feedback received.

-- An opportunity to have asked questions that you would like answers to which you would never be able to ask yourself.
+- You can aske questions that you would like answers to which you would not easily be able to ask yourself.